-It is possible to register for the random draw on our website each year, from November 16 to mid-january.
-It is also possible to register by mail using the coupon in the Duchenier Wildlife Reserve brochure.
+It is possible to register for the random draw on our website each year, from the end of November to mid-january. (dates may change each year) It is also possible to register by mail using the coupon in the Duchenier Wildlife Reserve brochure.

 When will the results of the draws be available?

 The results will be available directly on the website after the distribution of the draws.
 For the list of winners' calls, click here.